HugoCasa/hach-project/index.md

 # Greta sailing over the big pond
 On 14th August 2019, Greta left Plymouth on a boat in a trip to New York that lasted 15 days.
 Could you imagine that ?
 15 days on the sea on a small boat ?
 That takes quite the courage ! 😱
 She did this, so that she could reach the US to attend the 2019 UN Climate Action Summit and remain carbon neutral.
 Quite the project, huh ?
+This leads us to our next talking point : the United States of America. 🇺🇸 Did Greta make America great again ?

 # Natural disaster